 It also suggests easy experiments you could do to look for biases around your own brand.

 It’s hard to pick one specific bias.
-But if one stood out (!) from the rest, it was the distinctiveness bias.
+But if one stands out (!) from the rest, it’s the distinctiveness bias.

 The distinctiveness bias

 This bias suggests there’s no advantage if you follow what everyone else does.
 If you’re the same as everyone else, you don’t stand out.

 If you only follow category norms, customers won’t remember you.
 You’ll be wasting your marketing time and money.

 This bias references a piece of work called the Von Restorff Effect, which dates back to 1933.
 But it still works as a useful marketing / design principle today.

 The basic premise is that looking at a list of similar looking items, with one distinctly different, people repeatedly notice and remember the different one more often.
 It stands out more.

 A shopping list with 9 items in black ink, and 1 in green ink.
 You notice and remember the green ink item.

 A list of 10 items of furniture with the word chipmunk in the middle of the list.
 You notice the chipmunk first because it’s an exception.
 And you’re more likely to remember it.